 The PlusSpace is a 100 sq. ft refurbished garage that presents one-month exhibitions for work that requires a more intimate space.
 This program has its own schedule, separately from Exhibition Program main openings.

-The Interlude Project features rotating exhibitions on the 500 ft.-long construction wall adjacent to FiveMyles, on St. Johns Place.
-The exhibited art is laminated work on paper, and up to 8 different artists can be presented at one time.
-This public art project will continue until the completion of the building, in 2017, and is made possible thanks to the generous support of the Shelley and Donald Rubin Foundation and of Philippe Chambon.
+The Interlude Project featured rotating exhibitions on the 500 ft.-long construction wall adjacent to FiveMyles, on St. Johns Place.
+The exhibited art was laminated work on paper, and up to 8 different artists could be presented at one time.
+This public art project was made possible thanks to the generous support of the Shelley and Donald Rubin Foundation and of Philippe Chambon.